nidefawl/bass-studio/Notes.md

 while having a selection with no time range, sitting on subtrack 0 of a midi track (first automation lane, just having a cursor sitting in an automation lane):
 if the track is dragged onto another track to put it as child the program will assert in subtrack range check with out of bounds. see screenshot 02.05.2021 22:58

-/*****************************/
-/*           TODOs           */
-/*****************************/
-# TODO code quality

-Initialization and lifetime of DawInstance should be controlled top level, not by a GUI-Ctrl:
-- MainCtrl::init(window, nanovg) renamed to MainCtrl::initAppWindow(window, nanovg) to avoid confusion
-- refactor makeApp() to main.cpp::makeApp(argc, argv)
-- makeApp(argc, argv) generates the AppCtrl and DawInstance instances (stored in the shared pointers) as before
-- the call to the AppCtrl::initApp(argc, argv) is moved inside main.cpp::makeApp(argc, argv)
-- remove all calls made MainCtrl::initApp(argc, argv) and move them into makeApp(argc, argv)
-- now makeApp(argc, argv) calls DawInstance::initDaw(argc, argv) directly
-- after return from makeApp all required instances in the tls are alive
-- create main.cpp::startApp, replace AppCtrl::postInit with call to main.cpp::startApp
-- main.cpp::startApp calls AppCtrl::postInit
-- main.cpp::startApp calls DawInstance::startDaw(); DawInstance::postInit();
-- main.cpp::startApp calls AppCtrl::postInit()
-- move the project loading from DawInstance::startDaw to DawInstance::postInit
-- Consider moving DawInstance::postInit() after AppCtrl::postInit
-- Consider moving showWindow after startApp

-DawInstance should be usable without a GUI-Ctrl instance
-MainCtrl::getPlayThread() is bad interface for no-GUI headless applications
-cleanup trackcontainer.cpp
-DawCtrl::filesDropBegin:
-- figure out which thread the calls come from
-- make sure it the code inside is fast and never blocks.
-  Right now wave files are loaded sync'd and the thread task for loading midi simply waits until completion, so both things block
-- Read win32 docs on constraints of IDropTarget

-Fix the sign conversion warnings! refactor into namespaces
-all interface types must have suffix _i
-make _t and no-_t type names consistent
-make struct and class types consistent:
-- structs have no functions besides ctors/dtors/copy/move operators
-- classes have functions

-Fix visibility of fields of all classes
-add more (unit) tests
-Test handling of exceptions and segfaults on threads and worker thread tasks (TrackBlockProcessTask)
-Test handling of tasks and threads not responding (stuck in inf loop)
- Remove the networking source code for DAW builds until I use it (rgb-master uses UDP)

-change to initializer braces assignment for ivec2 (so we can easily change the type)

-    find: \s*=\s*ivec2\s*\(\s*([^, ]*),\s*([^, ]*)\s*\)\s*;
-    replace: = {\1, \2};

-track_t::projectIdx should be constant (UID):
-- when restoring track contents using trackstate_t the resolution of tracks should be done using the UID for robustness reasons
-- Solution: Use toRef(), stageIds are (runtime?) constant

 # TODO high priority
 custom block length processing
 per track samplerate / blocksize